wrapgenius/wrapgenius.github.io/_posts/2019-09-02-Exploring-Matchup_Value.md

       seaborn: 0.9.0
       scikit-learn: 0.21.2

-We use seaborn to improve the look of the figures, and matplotlib inline to see the figures in the cells.

 # Tools

-#### Simulate Wins/Losses as weighted coin flip using the binomial distribution, where the mean is estimated using the win/loss records of the opposing teams.
+##### Simulate Wins/Losses as weighted coin flip using the binomial distribution, where the mean is estimated using the win/loss records of the opposing teams.

 ```python